Finnish Sima & Hooch (Aug 01 2024)

 Chill in a cold refrigerator.
 C02 is 2-3 times more soluble at refrigerator temperatures so more gas will dissolve and also it will be easier to open without foaming over.
 It will foam, so have a glass ready and open and pour quickly.

-Enjoy, it's like grapefruit champagne if you leave the peels on.
+Enjoy, it's like grapefruit champagne if you leave the lime peels on.